 Some tips on settling in to the "Big Mango" and the "Land of Smiles"

-Never mind whether you are new to Asia or just new to Thailand, Bangkok is a unique city.
+Never mind whether you are moving to Bangkok with family or just new to SE Asia, Bangkok is a unique city.
 It's exciting, vibrant, hot, busy and bustling and you're in for some fun (and possibly some frustrations!)

 One of the best investments you can make as an expatriate new to Bangkok is to buy the Bangkok Guide.
 Compiled by one of the expatriate groups, the Australian New Zealand Women's Group (ANZWG), it is invaluable as a reference to all the things you may need to know about living in Bangkok.
 You will find it at major bookstores in town at a cost of approximately Bt 1,000.
 It is also available at the KIS admissions office.